The Ultimate Guide to Headless CMS

 The ContentOps principle amounts to the following: How well can you execute the coordination of people, processes, and technologies in your organization to best plan, create, and maintain content indefinitely?

 And how does headless CMS fit into this?
-It is a crucial element within the technology category, and must work together with copywriters, subject matter experts, stakeholders, strategy, workshops, writing, filming, reviewing, CRM, marketing automation, and all the other ingredients necessary for delivering excellent content and services to your target audience.
+It is a crucial element within the technology category.
+It must work together with the aspects delivering excellent content and services to your target audience.
+These include copywriters, subject matter experts, stakeholders, strategy, workshops, writing, filming, reviewing, CRM, and marketing automation.

 Chapter 7